varennes/varennes.github.io/about.md

 ### Contact me

-Send me an email using the mail icon at the bottom of the page!
+Please feel free to send me an email using the mail icon at the bottom of the page or connect with me on [Linkedin](https://www.linkedin.com/in/jvarennes/).